yuriynefedov/Digit-Guesser/README.md

 # Digit-Guesser

 Digit Guesser is a Python GUI that guesses user's handwritten digits using a neural network.
-Developed by me in 2018 while studying the basics of neural networks.
+Developed by me in 2018 while studying the basics of machine learning.

 ## Interface